amaranth-lang/rfcs/text/0002-interfaces.md

 If the `In` port member is a constant, no connection is actually made.
 The `Out` port member with the same path (if any) must be a constant with the same value.

-### Interface forwarding
+### Interface transposing

-In some cases, an outer elaboratable object creates an inner elaboratable object and _forwards_ an interface of the inner object like this:
+In some cases, an outer elaboratable object creates an inner elaboratable object and _transposes_ an interface of the inner object like this:

 ```python
 class Outer(Component):